-I. Senate File 2099 explicitly bans political giving by the poor, while leaving it unchanged for the sufficiently wealthy.
+I. House File 375 explicitly bans political giving by the poor, while leaving it unchanged for the sufficiently wealthy.

 This bill may be one of the worst infringements on First Amendment political rights that the Center has seen proposed.
-The statutory trigger in S.F.
-2099 only permits those funds which have been reported on a personal income tax form (or which would be required to be so reported) to be contributed to political entities.
+The statutory trigger in H.F.
+375 only permits those funds which have been reported on a personal income tax form (or which would be required to be so reported) to be contributed to political entities.
 But not every American is required to file a federal income tax return.
-For example, in 2013, single individuals under the age of 65 did not need to file an income tax return if they made less than \$10,000.
+For example, single individuals under the age of 65 do not need to file a federal income tax return for 2014 if they make less than \$10,150.